Eman is living in Egypt. She loves to write about the history of Egypt as well as many other topics.

 - Later she ordered the construction of two other obelisks to celebrate her 16th year as a pharaoh.
 One of the obelisks broke during the construction, and accordingly a third was built to replace it.
 The broken obelisk was left at the quarry site in Aswan, known as the unfinished obelisk.
 Amenhotep (high steward) was responsible for setting up these two obelisks.

-- Pakhet Temple, It is an underground shrine built by Hatshepsut at Beni Hasan in Minya Governorate.
+- Pakhet Temple is an underground shrine built by Hatshepsut at Beni Hasan in Minya Governorate.
 Greeks admired this temple and called the Speos Artemidos during the Ptolemaic occupation of ancient Egypt.
-This temple contains architrave with a long, detailed text bearing Hatshepsut's denunciation of the Hyksos, translated by James B. Allen.
+This temple contains an architrave with a long, detailed text bearing Hatshepsut's denunciation of the Hyksos, translated by James B. Allen.
 Also, Hatshepsut has restored many temples in this area that were damaged by the Hyksos invaders.

 Mortuary Temple of Hatshepsut

-- Mortuary temple (Djeser Djeseru) of Queen Hatshepsut is one of the most dramatic places in the world.
+- The Mortuary temple (Djeser Djeseru) of Queen Hatshepsut is one of the most dramatic places in the world.
 Designed by the architect of the Queen, Senenmut, he placed it at a site on the West Bank of the Nile River near the entrance of the Valley of the Kings.
 This funerary temple is very similar to the ancient classical Greek architecture, but Hatshepsut's temple was built about 1.000 years earlier.
 The mortuary temple consists of three floors.
 The first floor contains pictures of bird hunting and the transfer of obelisks from Aswan to the temple.
 The second is decorated with drawings depicting the famous commercial trip to Punt land.
 The third floor is the courtyard of ceremonies.
 It took about 15 years to build and complete this temple.

 Queen (Pharaoh) Hatshepsut